 On this last day of December, the final day of 2008 I decided to write one more post in memory of my beloved Koshimi.
 You see, yesterday I went back to the vet's office to bring Sheldon for his surgery to be neutered.
 It was difficult to be back; the last time I was there it was to put Koshimi to sleep.
 Once I dropped off Sheldon I went to the reception area to pick up Koshimi's ashes, which were being held since he was cremated last week.
 I didn't know what to expect but I definitely was not ready for it.
 The vet tech was very considerate and expressed her sympathy as she handed over a large brown paper bag that was labeled with Koshimi's name and the date of his cremation.
 As I took the bag in my hands, it felt much heavier than I expected.
 I still had not opened the brown bag yet, but I started to get a little teary so I made a mad dash for the door to get to our car.
 Once in the car I opened the brown paper bag- there I saw the most beautiful cedar wooden box, with brass hinges, secured shut with a brass pad-lock.
 I was immediately reduced to tears as I gazed down at this little box that contained the remains of my beloved dog.
 I sobbed for awhile, feeling overwhelmed again with sadness.
 In addition to the box, there was a nice certificate of cremation, stating that my pet was "respectfully handled and cremated" (see below).
 They also included a little green sheet of paper, rolled up with two poems on either side.
 I wanted to share them here and tried to type them here for you several times but it was just too much for me to handle.
 All I can say is they are the most beautiful poems for people who love their pets.
 Anyway once I got home, I found a nice spot in the house for Shimi's ashes.
 His beautiful cedar wooden box now rests in our library where he used to like to curl up next to me.
 On top of the box is a photo of him, young and vibrant- how I shall always remember him.
 He was my best bud, and I miss him so very much.
+We are grateful to have Owen and Sheldon in our lives, both are wonderful pets and members of the family.
+Having Koshimi's ashes here at home will help to bring some closure for me.
+It just feels better having his final resting place with us.
+I feel like I can now close this year and enter 2009 with a sense of peace.
+Thanks for reading today, sorry to bring things down.
+Tomorrow I'll be back with a New Year's Day video, I hope you can join me then.

 -Rick Rockhill